World Golf Championship moving from Mexico to Florida

-The World Golf Championship is moving from Mexico City to the Gulf Coast of Florida this year, a change driven by the COVID-19 pandemic that has put restrictions on travel and kept away spectators.
+The World Golf Championship is moving from Mexico City to the Gulf Coast of Florida, a change driven by the COVID-19 pandemic that has put restrictions on travel and kept away spectators.

 The PGA Tour sent a memo to players Friday informing them of the relocation for Feb.
 25-28.
 It will be played at The Concession Golf Club in Bradenton, co-designed by Jack Nicklaus and Tony Jacklin.

-Still to be determined is the title sponsor for this year’s event at The Concession, which began in 1999 with a history of moving around the world.
+Still to be determined is the title sponsor for the World Golf Championship, which began in 1999 with a history of moving around the world.
 The Concession will be its ninth venue.

-The tour said it plans to return to Mexico City in 2022.

 Along with travel being limited between the United State and Mexico, not having spectators has severely cut into revenues for running events and caused each tournament to get creative in trying to raise money for its local charities, which typically are funded by the net proceeds.